knpuniversity/symfony2-rest/knpu/episode4/authenticator-comes-to-life.md

 [[[ code('0cc621f6f0') ]]]

-As *soon* as you do that, Symfony will call `getCredentials()` on the authenticator on *every* requst.
+As *soon* as you do that, Symfony will call `getCredentials()` on the authenticator on *every* request.
 If we send a request that has an `Authorization` header, it should work its magic.

 Let's try it!
 Run our original `testPOSTProgrammerWorks()` test: this *is* sending